 How Your Cooling System Works

-The cooling system is relatively simple: A thermostat determines when the temperature is right to allow circulation.
-Once the car is warmed up, hot coolant flows from the engine through a radiator in order to remove heat from the liquid (by way of air and fan) before getting pumped back through the engine to cool internal components and pick up more heat before heading back to the radiator.
+The cooling system used on almost ever water cooled internal combustion engine is as follows: The engine is designed with hollow cooling passages which allow liquid coolant to flow around all the areas that get hot.
+Special liquid coolant contains a mixture of additives that not only raise its boiling point, but also lowers its freezing point.
+A water pump moves the liquid coolant through cooling system.
+A thermostat determines when the temperature is right to allow coolant circulation through the engine.
+Once the car is warmed up, hot coolant flows from the engine through a radiator in order to remove heat from the liquid coolant (by way of air and fan) before getting pumped back through the engine to cool internal components and pick up more heat before heading back to the radiator.

 What Causes an Engine to Overheat

 The most common causes of an overheating engine are:

 - A bad thermostat that won’t open to allow circulation

 - Radiator fan malfunctions that cause the fan to stop spinning or wobble